veebch/walkman/README.md

 # Walkman

-Get copies of audio files from Plex playlists to add to a portanle DAC.
+Get copies of audio files from Plex playlists to add to a portable DAC.
 This is very bare bones and assumes that you keep a relatively small playlist for use on your DAC.

 # Dependencies